 Leave of Absence

 A leave of absence is available for students who need to take time off from the College for a variety of reasons.
 Leaves of absence are usually processed before the start of a semester and can be granted for a maximum of two semesters at a time.
+Students may apply for a leave during a semester until week 10.
+Please see our tuition refund policy for more information.

 Taking a leave is a big decision that can have academic, financial and personal implications.
-If you would like to speak with someone about your situation and options, please contact the Dean of Students’ Office to schedule a meeting with a dean and review these alternatives to taking a leave of absence.
-A dean in Student Services and/or your faculty adviser can talk to you more about these alternative options.
+If you would like to speak with someone about your situation and options, please contact the Student Life Office to schedule a meeting with a dean and review these alternatives to taking a leave of absence.
+A dean in Student Life and/or your faculty adviser can talk to you more about these alternative options.
 Depending on your situation, you may also consult medical or counseling staff at the Health and Counseling Center, Financial Aid, the Business Office, family, and other support resources to help you make a decision about whether taking a leave of absence is the best option for your situation.

 You are encouraged to continue to attend classes until you have made an official decision to take a leave of absence to avoid falling behind on work if you do decide to remain enrolled for the semester.